Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2011.

 There are numerous different genetic alterations in primary and secondary melanoma.

 Common driver or initiating mutations are described below.
-Understanding driver mutations is leading to new treatments for advanced melanoma.
+Understanding driver mutations are leading to new treatments for advanced melanoma.

-Some families are said to have familial melanoma, which is due to mutations in genes that are passed down from parent to child.
+Some families are said to have familial melanoma, which is due to mutations in genes that are passed down from parent to child and may be associated with clinically atypical naevi and pathologically dysplastic naevi.
 Melanoma caused by inherited genes is suspected if two or more first-degree relatives (parent, brother, sister or child) are diagnosed with melanoma.